-$ 1,250.00 (double occupancy)
+$ 1,525.00 (single occupancy)

-$ 1,250.00 (triple occupancy)
+$ 1,325.00 (double/triple occupancy)

-$ 1,440.00 (single occupancy)
+$ 140.00 (single occupancy)

 Welcome!
 Your exciting Iceland tour starts today.
 The Flybus shuttle brings travelers from Keflavík International Airport to the guesthouse accommodation in Reykjavík where you spend one night.
 We provide you with ideas how to explore Iceland's capital on your own.

-After a nice brunch style breakfast we head along the South coast and get out near the active volcano that is beneath the Eyjafjallajökull glacier.
+After breakfast we head along the South coast and get out near the active volcano that is beneath the Eyjafjallajökull glacier.
 We stop at the high but narrow Seljalandsfoss waterfall, which plunges over the mountain.
 There's a trail that goes behind the falling water and offers interesting views, if you are prepared to get wet!
 Further east we visit one of Iceland's finest folk museums.
 This museum contains an outstanding collection of farm and domestic artifacts typical of Iceland's past, as well as turf-built houses.
 Nearby is Skógafoss waterfall which is 60 meters high and one of the most impressive waterfalls in the country.
-After a light lunch that is included in the tour package we continue to the seaside and stroll on the black lava beach to see the amazing bird cliffs at Reynisfjara near Vík.
+We continue to the seaside and stroll on the black lava beach to see the amazing bird cliffs at Reynisfjara near Vík.

 Your tour of Iceland comes to an end today.
 Individual transfer by Flybus airport shuttle from your guesthouse accommodation in Reykjavík to Keflavík Airport.

-Max 30 people
+Max 40 people

 This program includes during 2 evenings a combination of presentations, lectures, film and guided Northern Lights searches in the hotel garden in South Iceland.
 All countryside hotels in this program offer a Northern Lights wake up call for guests that register for that special service at the hotel reception.
 The tour is dependent on weather and therefore sightings are not guaranteed.
 The Northern Lights are in the northern sky from September through April but are only visible when the sky is clear and free of clouds.
 Like many of natures wonders, it’s ephemeral – they may be visible, they may appear for a bit and then be gone (it is not a TV show that you can just turn on and off).
 But it’s worth the patience required.
 Because they’re a winter event, you need to be prepared to wait outside, while looking for them.
 It’s best to dress very warmly, in layers, with good footwear, gloves, hats and whatever else will make you comfortable while you await this truly outstanding event.
 For the best photos we recommend using a tripod.